Boxersteavee/website/src/content/docs/projects/rip-windows10.md

 ---
-title: RIP Windows 10 - The End of an Era
+title: RIP Windows 10 - A Countdown to the End of an Era
 description: Windows 10's end is approaching.
 I made a countdown clock, and wrote this article to raise awareness for what that means for you, and everyone else still running Windows 10.
-slug: rip-windows10
 ---

 Windows 10 has been a major part of many people's lives for over a decade now, at one being used by over 80% of desktop computers.
 I've pretty much grown up on Windows 10, and many others have too, however all good things must come to an end.